top of page

 In short: yes.

-Creating humans is the GREATEST gift but when physically, it's going to have a huge impact on your body too so if you've noticed some changes in your pelvic floor post-pregnancy then don't be surprised, it's hugely common and birthing a child can stretch, tear or fatigue the muscles for months, even years after.
+Creating humans is the GREATEST gift, but physically, it’s going to have a huge impact on your body too.
+If you've noticed some changes in your pelvic floor post-pregnancy, then don't be surprised.
+It's hugely common.
+Birthing a child can stretch, tear, or fatigue the muscles for months, even years after.

 A (Slightly Naughty) Strength Test